TYPO3-Documentation/ddev-typo3-docs/README.md

 ddev restart
 ```

-> [!IMPORTANT]
-> For now this add-on is not yet pushed to the official DDEV add-on
-> registry

 > [!NOTE]
 > You can also pick a different rendering container, like local ones
 > or older / newer versions.
 For example when the underlying "render-guides" image is